Connor Ballenden: Early football

 Connor was born in New Zealand to father Gavin, who represented South Africa in rugby union and mother Gail, who represented New Zealand in athletics.
 He moved with his family to Australia when he was four.
 He played junior football for the Kenmore Australian Football Club.
-Balleneden joined the ' academy at the age of 12.
+Ballenden joined the ' academy at the age of 12.
 He also represented the Allies in the AFL Under 18 Championships for the 2016 and 2017 seasons.
 He completed school at St Joseph's College, Gregory Terrace in 2016.